spiceminecraft/Nexo-Documentation/general-usage/commands.md

 ## 🔄 Reload

-This command allows you to reload Nexo configurations.\
+This command reloads the specified part of the Nexo configuration.\
 Reloading items updates any changes you might have made, and updates all old copies players might have.\
 Reloading pack regenerates the resourcepack, and if `Pack.dispatch.send_on_reload` is enabled in `settings.yml`, will be dispatched to all players.